 This lessons is specifically tailored to nurses and explains the various roles nurses can play on the Stewardship Team.

-3) Propose one or more strategies through which nurses can become critical members of the stewardship team.
+- Propose strategies for nurses to become more active, critical members of the stewardship team.

 This lesson was specifically developed for pediatric practitioners involved in or desiring to engage in AMS.

-This lesson is designed to antimicrobial stewards practicing in long term care facilities.
+This lesson is designed for antimicrobial stewards practicing in long term care facilities.

 The basic clinical pharmacology and appropriate uses of the beta-lactam group of antibiotics (penicillins, cephalosporins, carbapenems) are reviewed in this lesson.